 The principal factor of cryptocurrencies' popularity has been the privacy of the identity of the users.
 Users can generate multiple addresses to address the information leakage issue.
-However, research studies [26][21] have illustrated that transactional privacy cannot be guaranteed by the blockchain.
-Since the transactional information and the balances related to a public key are accessible by the public, therefore, they can be linked to the users, and reveal users' private posthumanism.co.uk information.
-A research study by [5] demonstrated that blockchain users can be uniquely identified based on the set of nodes a user connects to.
+However, research studies (Meiklejohn et al., 201; Kosba et al., 2016) have illustrated that transactional privacy cannot be guaranteed by the blockchain.
+Since the transactional information and the balances related to a public key are accessible by the public, therefore, they can be linked to the users, and reveal users' private information.
+A research study by (Biryukov et al., 2014) demonstrated that blockchain users could be uniquely identified based on the group of nodes a user connects to.
 Several researchers have attempted to provide the solution in different ways such as by using an intermediary mixing service that maps the multiple senders to the multiple receivers.
 But, using the mixing service will create the issue of the centralized mixing service which can further lead to encrypting the data sent to the service and hence, will increase the transaction processing time.